Please note using Google Maps for directions will not be correct. Please use the link below for maps and turn-by-turn directions.

 * Meteor Shower Adventure.

 Throughout the year there are spectacular displays of 'Shooting Stars'; known as Meteors(!), streaking across the sky.
 On select nights we set up for an all-night adventure rain or shine.
 It is fun just to discuss astronomy, the constellations, Earth's orbit and how it intersects with debris left by comets which burn up in our atmosphere.
 Bring a lounge chair.

 * Daytime Solar Observing Program (using both eyes and ears!)

 See the Sun's surface safely, view the Solar Spectrum, and, hear the Sun on our decametric radio telescope.

-Click here for a map and directions to one of the best night-time experiences.
+The map, and turn-by-turn directions, to one of the best night-time experiences.

-Highlights of upcoming nights, which are sure to please!
+Highlights that may happen on upcoming nights, which are sure to please!